lino-framework/book/docs/dev/projects.rst

 .. xfile:: ~/projects

     :file:`~/projects/` is the base directory for every new project of which you are the author.
-You created this in :doc:`/tutorials/hello/index`.
+You created this directory in :doc:`/tutorials/hello/index`, and ``hello`` is your first local project.

 .. xfile:: ~/repositories/book/lino_book/projects